Examples of types, modes, and resources in CiaoPP

 sorted([X,Y|T]) :- X >= Y, sorted([Y|T]).

-we have changed the definition of incompatibility, and now CiaoPP simply warns that it cannot verify the assertion for p/1:
+We have changed q/1 to instantiate its argument to a list.
+Now CiaoPP does not flag an error, but simply warns that it cannot verify the assertion for p/1:

 WARNING (ctchecks_pred_messages): (lns 3-8) Could not verify assertion: